Master of Teaching – course notices

 For information about teacher-accreditation requirements in NSW, including the testing, go to the website of the NSW Education Standards Authority (NESA) at http://educationstandards.nsw.edu.au/

 Continuing students (that is, those who enrolled prior to 2017), please contact your Program Support Manager for information on when you will need to complete the testing.

-Timetables for the Master of Teaching course can be downloaded from the Faculty's timetables page.
-To ensure they are allocated to tutorial groups, all students must also download a personal timetable from the MyUni self-administration website during Orientation week.
+Timetables for the Master of Teaching can be found on the faculty's timetables page.
+To be allocated to seminar and tutorial groups, all students must download a personal timetable from the MyUni site (available from mid-February).

 Semester dates can be viewed on the University's Timetable website.

 The faculty handbook entry for the Master of Teaching can be viewed at Handbooks Online.

 The handbook contains information about enrolment, the course program and calendar, the names and contact details for key academic and administrative staff, lists of units of study, course policies and regulations, and Senate resolutions affecting the degrees.

 MTeach candidates are eligible for a number of scholarships offered by the University, the faculty and other bodies.
 Information about University and faculty scholarships and prizes is available from the Scholarships and prizes section of the faculty website.